Protect Arizona's Water Future

 (2) Water As An Economic Driver: In Arizona, and in most states nationwide, water is our most precious resource and the most important economic driver.
 Our state's agriculture, municipalities, manufacturing/industrial uses, and businesses all rely upon a safe, secured, and reliable water supply and companies seeking to relocate to Arizona must be guaranteed a permanent water supply.
 For example, Intel, which needs ongoing high-quality water to clean its microchips, would not have located in Chandler, Arizona if our water supplies were in question.
 On the other hand, when was the last time a company in need of a safe water supply looked to relocate in Michigan after the Flint incident?
 A single water crisis in Arizona could negatively impact economic growth for decades to come.
 I will work on creative and innovative solutions to promote strong economic growth assured by Arizona's stable water supply.

-(4) Energy: To enter into a discussion of Arizona's Water Future requires us to also engage in the complex discussion of the need for diverse sources of electrical generation.
+(4) Energy: Securing Arizona's Water Future requires us to also engage in the complex discussion of the need for diverse sources of electrical generation.
 The Central Arizona Project canal system is Arizona's single largest user of electricity.
 With pumping stations literally dragging water uphill for over 336 miles and 3000 feet in elevation, an incredible amount of electricity is required to bring Colorado River water to our municipalities and ultimately to your tap.
-This energy, however, is almost 100% dependent upon the Navajo Generating Station, a coal-fired plant which may fall out of line with federal and state environmental rules.
-I will be a member of the Board who works diligently to find alternative sources of energy while consciously working on a smooth energy transition plan which does not negatively impact the Navajo community.
+This energy was previously 100% dependent upon the Navajo Generating Station, a coal-fired plant which went out of operation during my first term on the Board.
+As an existing elected member of the Board, I had the opportunity over the past six years to work on a new diversified portfolio of energy, which included a Phase 1 renewable component.
+In my second term, I plan to work on bringing Phase II online and ensuring that the Central Arizona Project's prior dependence on fossil-fuel generated energy remains in the past.